Laminated Mat Benefits

 How Laminated Mats Compare to Timber Mats

 Timber mats are one of the toughest mats on the market right now.
 They come in two sizes 4′ x 16′ x 8′ and 4′ x 18′ x 8′ .
 Timber matting is normally used on sites that require mats that can withstand tracked vehicles.
 They are also used on sites that need extra-strong mats.
 The thickness of Timber mats makes them perfect for supporting heavy-duty machines.

 Both of these mats are great for creating flat areas that heavy equipment can drive on.
 And they can both withstand heavy rubber-tire vehicles.
 Choosing either of these will protect your heavy equipment and the site you are working on.

-Laminated mats cover more ground than timber mats, so you won’t need as many of them per surface area.
+Laminated matting can cover more ground than timber mats for your dollar.
 Therefore going with laminated mats can reduce your costs.
 Make sure you know how strong your mats need to be before deciding between these two types of road mats.

 Without these mats, your site may be hard to navigate.
 You might also be damaging your equipment and the earth under you.
 Laminated mats are a great option for many construction job sites, especially ones needing more support under their heavy equipment.